 The ads manager will also help you analyse ad campaigns from infinite date ranges and create an audience via contact lists and website visitors to re-engage and nurture them whenever they are online.

-So you’re keen on using these reporting tools but you still need help with HubSpot; let us guide you through.
+So you’re keen on using these reporting tools but you still need help with HubSpot, let us guide you through.

-Prove the impact your marketing is making
+Prove the impact your campaigns are making

 When reading through each tool capability, you’ll notice a similarity for each; they’re a quick and easy reporting solution.
 Essentially, these HubSpot reporting tools offer speedy reporting at a glance, whichever version you’re using, allowing for analysis whenever and wherever you are.